 Create Clear Two-Way Communication

 Communication is key.
 However, creating opportunities for clear two-way communication is what will take your curbside pickup to the next level.
-If your curbside solution is integrated with your mobile app, you must be prepared to allow clear communication between your employees and customers.
+If your curbside solution is integrated with your mobile app, you have an opportunity to add personalization to your approach, and you must be prepared to allow clear communication between your employees and customers.

 If you’ve run out of certain inventory, your employees need to be able to notify and assist your customers right away.
 Alternatively, your customers need a space to describe important details like their car make and model, so your employees can confidently drop off the customer’s order to the correct individual, rather than walking from car to car, increasing their exposure to multiple people.